ramaven/tp/docs/DeveloperGuide.md

     6. Other incorrect delete patient commands to try: `delete t/patient`, `delete t/patients`, `delete t/patient x` (where x is an invalid id), `...` <br>
        Expected: Error message shown in the feedback box.

+1. Deleting a doctor while all doctors are being shown
+    1. Prerequisites: List all doctors using the `list t/doctor` command.
+       Ensure at least 1 doctor with id `D001` is there, otherwise please use `add t/doctor` command to add a new doctor.
+       Multiple doctors will be displayed in a table sorted by its id.

+    2. Test case: `delete t/doctor D001`<br>
+       Expected: Doctor with id `D001` is deleted.
+Details of the deleted doctor are shown in the feedback box.

+    3. Test case: `delete t/doctor D001`<br>
+       Expected: No doctor is deleted.
+Error details shown in the feedback box.

+    4. Other incorrect delete doctor commands to try: `delete t/doctor`, `delete t/doctors`, `delete t/doctor x` (where x is an invalid id), `...` <br>
+      Expected: Error message shown in the feedback box.

 ### Editing a record in GoMedic